Apply for a NSW photo card

 If you're an international student studying in NSW and you'd like to work while you're studying, you can check your visa rules online.
-You may be eligible to work up to 20 hours a week during term time and full time during holidays.
+You may be eligible to work up to 40 hours per fortnight during term time and full time during holidays.
 It's important to check visa rules before you apply for a job.

 Apply for an Individual Tax File Number

 You can apply for an individual Tax File Number (TFN) from the Australian Tax Office (ATO).
 It’s not compulsory to hold a TFN, but it will help you to start or change jobs and lodge a tax return.